See a flotilla of six historic ships on the San Francisco waterfront.

 1. The Hyde Street Pier has stunning views of Alcatraz Island and the Golden Gate Bridge.

-It's at the quieter western end of the Fisherman's Wharf away from Pier 39, and so has a more relaxed vibe.
+The Hyde Street Pier is at the quieter western end of the Fisherman's Wharf away from Pier 39, and so has a more relaxed vibe.
+It's great to get away from the crowds!

 2. Entrance to the Hyde Street Pier is free for kids under 15.